SIE practice questioneasyRecord Date vs Ex-Date

 Why B — The company determines which shareholders are eligible to receive the dividend

 The record date is when the company checks its books to determine which shareholders are registered owners and eligible to receive the dividend.
-The declaration date (A) is when the board announces the dividend.
-The payment date (C) is when the dividend is actually distributed.
-The ex-dividend date (D) is when the stock begins trading without the dividend — which under T+1 settlement is one business day before the record date.
+The declaration date is when the board announces the dividend.
+The payment date is when the dividend is distributed.
+Under T+1 settlement, the ex-dividend date is generally one business day before the record date.

 Turn it into reps